FAIRNS/Number_and_syntax_units_in_LSTM_LMs/README.md

-A complete set of stimuli used in the experiments described in: "The emergence of number and syntax units in LSTM language models" NAACL2019 (add link to the paper).
+The complete set of stimuli used in the experiments described in: ["The emergence of number and syntax units in LSTM language models" NAACL2019](add link to the paper).

 Folder structure -
 * code: evaluation script.